Apple AirPods Pro 3 vs AirPods Pro 2: Are they worth the upgrade?

 As for the MagSafe charging case, it’s a little bit taller and wider than the AirPods Pro 2, but it’s slightly lighter at 44g versus the AirPods Pro 2’s 51g.
 Apple has also removed the physical pairing button on the back, just as it did with the AirPods 4, replacing it with a touch-sensitive pairing area.

-Because of this extra depth, Apple’s managed to fit in a louder speaker for Find My tracking, and the case and buds are IP57 rated, meaning it’s dust-, sweat- and water-resistant.
+Because of this extra depth, Apple’s managed to fit in a louder speaker for Find My tracking, and the case and buds are IP57 rated, meaning they’re dust-, sweat- and water-resistant.

 AirPods Pro 3 vs AirPods Pro 2: Sound